Constraining braneworlds with entanglement entropy: Constraining the DGP term

 We should say that these numerics do not suggest that CWI is a \textit{stronger} condition than the positivity of horizon entropy.
 This would only be a true statement if the set of points ruled out by CWI contains the region $\mathcal{B}(\theta_1,\theta_2)$ \eqref{excludedregionsNeg} in which $\mathcal{S}_{\text{h}} < 0$, but our numerics only find non-horizon extremal surfaces within a subset of $\mathcal{B}(\theta_1,\theta_2)$.

 How does this story depend on the combination of angles?
-The key observation here is that the green and red points are above but still ``close" to the bounding line $L_{\mathcal{B}}$.
-For combinations of brane angles which yield a ``wider" wedge, i.e. smaller values of $\theta_1 + \theta_2$, this line resides within $\{\lambda_1 < -1\} \cup \{\lambda_2 < -1\}$.
-This would make CWI become ``weaker" as a swampland criteria, since CWI-violating points would approach by the region in which one of the effective Newton constants is negative.
+While we have sampled and shown only a few combinations as shown in Figure \ref{figs:cwiViolations}, we can make some conjectures based on the observed patterns.
+For one thing, the green and red points are above the bounding line $L_{\mathcal{B}}$ but seem to follow the line as the angles are dialed.
+Numerically the CWI-excluded points are above the bounding line by a gap of order $0.1$ at most in the sampled angles in Figure \ref{figs:cwiViolations}.
+For combinations of brane angles that yield a ``wider" wedge, i.e. smaller $\theta_1 + \theta_2$, this line resides within the region $\{\lambda_1 < -1\} \cup \{\lambda_2 < -1\}$, with the limit $\theta_1,\theta_2 \to 0$ completely assuring positivity of entropy for all $(\lambda_1,\lambda_2)$.
+So if the CWI-excluded points must move with the bounding line, then in the limit $\theta_1,\theta_2 \to 0$ we would expect CWI to become redundant with the positivity of the effective Newton constants.

+It would be worthwhile to search for CWI-violating surfaces in the regime of small brane angles.
+However, taking both $\theta_1,\theta_2 \to 0$ gives rise to instabilities in our numerics, so we are unable to confidently rule out points in this regime of parameter space.
+A more refined approach to searching for the CWI-violating surfaces is necessary.
+Alternatively it may be possible to organize the contributions of higher-derivative terms to the entropy into an ordered series in this limit, which would allow for analytic statements.

 For ``thinner" wedges, the bounding line intersects the region with positive effective Newton constants, i.e. increasing $\theta_1 + \theta_2$ also pushes $L_{\mathcal{B}}$ up and to the right in the $(\lambda_1,\lambda_2)$ parameter space.
 This also pushes the red and green points up, and such combinations of brane angles is when CWI distinguishes itself from the other swampland conditions.